Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Details on Evaluation Scheme 1

-\section{Human Evaluation}
+\subsection{Human Evaluation}

 We conduct human evaluation, with workers from Amazon Mechanical Turk (AMT).
-We construct the following three evaluations: \begin{itemize} \item \textbf{Appropriateness of relation-aware memory linking:} In this evaluation, we ask the workers to judge whether they agree that the relation-aware linking is properly done for two given memories. \item \textbf{Helpfulness of context-aware timeline refinement:} This evaluation requires the workers to determine if they agree that our context-aware refinement really tailors a raw timeline into a resource of useful information for generating the next response. \item \textbf{The quality of \theanine's responses:} Here, the workers are asked to judge if the responses of \theanine correctly refer to past conversations.
+We construct the following three evaluations: \begin{itemize} \item \textbf{Appropriateness of relation-aware memory linking:} In this evaluation, we ask the workers to judge whether they agree that the relation-aware linking is properly done for two given memories.
+The interface provided to AMT workers, which includes detailed instructions for human evaluation, is shown in Figure~\ref{fig:humaneval_1}. \item \textbf{Helpfulness of context-aware timeline refinement:} This evaluation requires the workers to determine if they agree that our context-aware refinement really tailors a raw timeline into a resource of useful information for generating the next response.
+The interface provided to AMT workers, which includes detailed instructions for human evaluation, is shown in Figure~\ref{fig:humaneval_2}. \item \textbf{The quality of responses:} Here, the workers are asked to judge if the responses correctly refer to past conversations.
 After reading our responses and past memories, they choose whether the responses entail, contradict, or are neutral to past memories.
 To improve evaluation quality, we use GPT-4 to select responses for this specific evaluation based on past memories, addressing the fact that not every turn in the conversation requires previous information to generate the next response (In the other two evaluations, the samples are randomly selected).

-\end{itemize} Each data sample is judged by 3 different workers, and we report the results based on the majority rule.
+The interface provided to AMT workers, which includes detailed instructions for human evaluation is shown in Figure~\ref{fig:humaneval_3}. \item \textbf{The helpfulness of retrieved memories:} Given the same dialogue context, human workers are asked to select a memory that is more helpful for generating a next response from ours' and a baseline's retrieval.
+The interface provided to AMT workers, which includes detailed instructions for human evaluation is shown in Figure~\ref{fig:humaneval_4} \end{itemize} Each data sample is judged by 3 different workers, and we report the results based on the majority rule.
 In the third evaluation, when every option (entailment, neutral, contradiction) gets one vote, we consider it neutral (13 samples in total).
-These human evaluations are conducted on 300 samples.
-The interfaces provided to AMT workers, which include detailed instructions for human evaluation, are shown in Figure~\ref{fig:humaneval_1},~\ref{fig:humaneval_2}, and~\ref{fig:humaneval_3}.
+These human evaluations are conducted on 100 conversational turns.